imjoy-team/ImJoy/README.md

 For example, if you have `"tags": ["stable", "dev"]`, then you can have two script blocks: `<script lang="python" tag="stable">` and `<script lang="python" tag="dev">`.

+Beside seperating the code into different `<script>` tags, the plugin script can also access `api.TAG` variable to determine current plugin tag and change its behavior correspondingly.

 ### `setup()` function
 `setup` function used to get the plugin prepared for running, it will be executed when the plugin during initialization.